kholia/xvc-pico/README.md

 ![Full Pinout](./raspberry-pi-pico-gpio-pinout-diagram.png)

-Note: This project was tested with Vivado 2021.1, Raspberry Pico as the JTAG programmer (XVC server), and EBAZ4205 'Development' FPGA Board in August 2021.
+Note: This project was tested with Vivado 2021.1, Raspberry Pi Pico as the JTAG programmer (XVC server), and EBAZ4205 'Development' FPGA Board in August 2021.

+Update: This project was tested with `Vivado ML Standard 2023.1`, Raspberry Pi Pico as the JTAG programmer (XVC server), and EBAZ4205 'Development' FPGA Board in May 2023.

-### Building pico-xvc
+### Building pico-xvc (for Linux users)

-Shortcut: Upload the pre-built `dirtyJtag.uf2` file to the Raspberry Pico Board.
+Shortcut: Upload the pre-built `xvcPico.uf2` file to the Raspberry Pico Board.
 Done - skip to the next section.

 Install dependencies: